parthivrmenon/aws_saa/04_iam.md

 * stored for up to four hours.

 ### IAM Access Advisor (user-level)
-* shows service permissions granted to a user and when these services were last accesed.
+* shows service permissions granted to a user and when these services were last accessed.
-* This allows you to tailor access permissions based on access paterns.
+* This allows you to tailor access permissions based on access patterns.

-## IAM Guidelines & Best-practices
-* Don't use root account for anything other than initial AWS account setup *